percona/everest-doc/docs/use/CreateStorage.md

      - Currently, Everest does not support S3 buckets with S3 Object Lock.
 Make sure your backup destination you are registering does not have S3 Object Lock enabled.
      - Make sure you have read/write/delete permissions to the S3 bucket.
-     - Make sure not to share the same backup storage location for multiple database clusters.

 To create a backup storage location:
 {.power-number}